Northern Ireland vs Ireland: Exploring the Crucial Distinctions in 2024

 Trade Relations and Brexit

 Brexit has created uncertainty regarding trade relations between Northern Ireland and Ireland, as well as the potential for a hard border.
+The impact of the UK leaving the EU (Brexit) has raised significant concerns about trade disruptions and border issues between the two regions.
 Prior to Brexit, the two regions enjoyed unimpeded trade as part of the European Union’s single market and customs union, experiencing no tariffs or barriers within the European Union.

 However, the Northern Ireland Protocol, part of the Brexit agreement, seeks to prevent a hard border by maintaining Northern Ireland’s alignment with some EU regulations.
 Despite this, there have been ongoing disagreements between the UK and the EU regarding the implementation of the protocol, leaving an air of uncertainty for the future of trade relations between Northern Ireland and Ireland.